1-Hour Free Online Introduction to Self-Compassion

 Co-taught by Jon Walker and Sondra Gudmundson

-The next class will be on Tuesday, January 31at 6 PM Eastern.
+The next class will be on Monday, March 18 at 6 pm Eastern.
 To register for the session, click here or use the button at the bottom of the description.
-This class also serves as an orientation for the 8-week course we are teaching on Mindful Self-Compassion beginning Tuesday, February 7 at 6 pm Eastern.
+This class also serves as an orientation for the 8-week course we are teaching on Mindful Self-Compassion beginning Monday, April 1 at 6 pm Eastern.
 For more info on that course, check out the link here.

 To jump to more info on the teachers, click here.